 A sell stop order is one that triggers below the current price.
 A market order is one that will take any buyer it can find to sell your shares to, no matter the price, once the trigger price of the stop order has been reached.
 A sell stop market order is a combination of the two.

 For example, let’s say you buy a stock at $10, and want to get out—to control your loss—if it drops to $9.
 Place a sell stop market order at $9.
 This is your stop loss.
 If the price drifts lower and a transaction occurs at $9 or below, your sell order is triggered.

-For example, you decide to short sell a stock at $15.75 but want to place a stop loss at $16.
-If the price moves up to and transactions at $16 or above, the buy stop is triggered.
+For example, you decide to short sell a stock at $15.75 and places a stop loss at $16.
+If there is a transaction at $16 or above, the buy stop is triggered.

 Since it is a market order it will find anyone it can buy from once $16 has been hit.
-In a liquid stock (lots of participants and shares changing hands) that will likely mean the order will fill at $16 or maybe $16.01 or $16.02.
+In a high volume stock (lots of participants and shares changing hands) that will likely mean the order will fill at $16 or maybe $16.01 or $16.02.

 In both cases, the stop loss has gotten a trader out of a losing position.

 Want to learn more about risk management and swing trading?
 My Complete Method Stock Swing Trading Course focuses on 4 patterns that tend to occur in strong stocks right before an explosive move.